BKWLD/tram/README.md

-# transition.js
+# tram.js

 Cross-browser CSS3 transitions in JavaScript.

 ## About

-The idea behind transition.js is simple: Take the flexibility and performance of CSS3 transitions and manage them through a more powerful JavaScript API, while providing support for older browsers.
+The idea behind tram.js is simple: Take the flexibility and performance of CSS3 transitions and manage them through a more powerful JavaScript API, while providing support for older browsers.

-## Usage
+## How it works

 ```js